 Artwalk October 2018 - Treason Gallery

 Anyway, I did see a fine show!
-Somehow, though Treason Gallery had be recommended to me, I never had visited the space.
+Somehow, though Treason Gallery had be recommended to me, I never had visited the space before.
 Shame on me.
 A top notch facility and great history of shows and artists can be found on their website.